-A commonly available and popular fish, the Colored Skirt Tetra is a strain of fish developed from the White Tetra or Goldskirt Tetra that have a natural pink or blue coloration.
-They have been developed by breeders to bring out the best of its soft pastels.
+A commonly available and popular fish, the Colored Skirt Tetra is a strain of fish developed from the White Tetra or Goldskirt Tetra.
+It has a naturally occurring pink or blue coloration, and breeders have developed this fish to bring out the best of its soft pastels.
 The White Tetra itself was developed from the Black Tetra or Blackskirt TetraGymnocorymbus ternetzi.

-Like its predecessors, the Colored White Skirt Tetra also makes a very good fish for the beginner.
-It is very active and fast moving, but does have a tendency towards fin nipping.
-Because of this it should not be kept with smaller fishes, but will do very well in a community tank with larger fishes.
-These fish are a bit more difficult to breed than the White Tetra, probably because of their being highly inbred already.
+Like its predecessors, the Colored Skirt Tetra makes a very good fish for the beginning aquarist.
+It is very active and fast-moving, and it has a tendency towards fin nipping.
+Because of this, it should not be kept with smaller fishes but will do very well in a community tank with larger fishes.
+These fish are a bit more difficult to breed than the White Tetra, probably because they are highly inbred already.

 The Colored Skirt Tetra likes a well lit tank with dense areas of bunched low vegetation, which leaves lots of open areas for swimming.
-Being a schooling fish they will appreciate the company of their own kind, a standard school is made up of about 7 fish.
-They are hardy at 70° F to 90° F, but are prone to develop ick if kept in colder temperatures.
+A schooling fish, it will appreciate the company of its own kind in a standard school made up of about 7 fish.
+It is hardy and can live between 70° F to 90° F, but it is prone to develop ich if kept in colder temperatures.

-White Skirt Tetras are often dyed in various pastels colors.
-Both the natural Colored White Skirt Tetra, and artificially dyed specimens are sold under various colored names like the Blueberry Tetra, Strawberry Tetra, or Rainbow Tetra.
+White Skirt Tetras are often dyed various pastel colors.
+Both the natural Colored White Skirt Tetra, and artificially dyed specimens are sold under various names like the Blueberry Tetra, Strawberry Tetra, or Rainbow Tetra.
 Be sure to inquire about which type of specimen you are obtaining.
 Learn more about Artificial Colored Fish below.

 The Black Tetra Gymnocorymbus ternetzi was described by Boulenger in 1895.
 The species is not listed on the IUCN Red List.
-They are found in South America in Paraguay and Guapore Basins where they inhabit the upper layers of the water feeding on worms, small crustaceans and insects These tetras show a preference to small, slow moving creeks, streams and tributaries that are well shaded from the forests canopy.
+They are found in South America in Paraguay and Guapore Basins where they inhabit the upper layers of the water, feeding on worms, small crustaceans, and insects These tetras show a preference for small, slow-moving creeks, streams, and tributaries that are well-shaded from the forest canopy.

 Scientific Name: Gymnocorymbus ternetzi